Mahmoudabdelqader96/-Depi---G5---team2/README.md

 Navigate through multiple dashboard pages to explore attrition, employee demographics, and KPIs.

 Use export options if the user needs PDF or image versions of the charts.

+6. Attrition Overview
+Analyze attrition by department, salary range, and employee status.

+Attrition Rate = 16%; Lowest salary range (0–100K) has the highest attrition (20%); Sales has the highest attrition rate (21%).

+Increase salaries for the lowest ranges; Improve work conditions in Sales to reduce turnover; Conduct structured exit interviews.